php-fig/fig-standards/accepted/PSR-6-cache.md

 Caching is a common way to improve the performance of any project, making caching libraries one of the most common features of many frameworks and libraries.
-This has lead to a situation where many libraries roll their own caching libraries, with various levels of functionality.
+This has lead to a situation where many libraries build their own caching libraries, with various levels of functionality.
 These differences are causing developers to have to learn multiple systems which may or may not provide the functionality they need.
 In addition, the developers of caching